axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

   * We can only know that the first assertion did not throw by actually looking at the code.
   * We do not know the result of the last assertion as it didn't actually run.

  Some information about the result of the test has been lost.
-Using rich assertion libraries such as FluentAssertions can mitigate this slightly with functions that combine assertions, however they can be difficult to write effectively, the result of a failure is a long and difficult to read message.
+Using rich assertion libraries such as FluentAssertions can mitigate this slightly with functions that combine assertions, however they can be difficult to write effectively and the result of a failure is a long and difficult to read message.
 I don't like making life harder for myself, especially when things are going wrong.

 Wouldn't it be nice if we could structure our tests to produce messages like this: